SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Related Work

-\paragraph*{Differentiable Rendering} Voxel-based differentiable renderers~\cite{TulsianiZEM17, gadelha20163Dshape, henzler2018escaping, rezende2016unsupervised, yan2016perspective, gwak2017weakly, zhu2018von, wu2017marrnet, RenderNet2018} first drew research attention.
-However, these methods perform volumetric ray marching instead of computing ray-surface intersections, and they are limited by the low resolution of voxel grids.
-To render SDFs we use sphere tracing, which is also used in scene representation networks~\cite{Sitzmann:2019:SRN}.
-However, they focus more on novel view synthesis rather than 3D surface reconstruction, which is our goal.
-Recently, much work focused on mesh-based differentiable renderers \cite{che2018inverse, henderson2018learning, kato2018, Loper2014, liu2018adversarial, chen2019learning, delaunoy2011gradient, ramamoorthi2001signal, Meka2018lime, athalye2017synthesizing, richardson2017learning, palazzi2018end, liu2019softras}.
-Loper and Black \cite{Loper2014} proposed the idea of differentiable rendering in OpenDR, a general framework of mesh-based differentiable renderer.
-With hand-designed gradients, Kato et al.~\cite{kato2018} proposed a neural 3D mesh renderer.
-These two methods focus on the primary visibility gradients using triangle meshes as geometric representations.
+\paragraph*{Differentiable Rendering} Voxel-based differentiable renderers~\cite{TulsianiZEM17, gadelha20163Dshape, henzler2019escaping, rezende2016unsupervised, yan2016perspective, gwak2017weakly, zhu2018von, wu2017marrnet, RenderNet2018} first drew attention performing volumetric ray marching, however, they are limited to low-resolution voxel grids.
+To render SDFs we use sphere tracing, also used in scene representation networks (SRNs)~\cite{Sitzmann:2019:SRN}.
+SRNs learn how to sphere trace novel views, but cannot produce full 3D shapes in a single step.
+They do not reconstruct a view independent shape representation and focus more on novel view synthesis rather than 3D watertight surface reconstruction, which is our goal.
+Starting with Loper and Black's OpenDR~\cite{Loper2014}, much recent work focused on mesh-based differentiable renderers \cite{1b192a1631f4472b9980c2c84d0c5929, palazzi2018end}.
+Kato et al.~\cite{kato2018} proposed a neural 3D mesh renderer with hand-designed gradients.
 Paparazzi~\cite{Liu:Paparazzi:2018} employed analytically computed gradients to adjust the location of vertices.
 Similarly, SoftRas~\cite{liu2019softras} assigned each pixel to all faces of a mesh in a probabilistic rasterization framework.
 Although these methods enable to learn 3D mesh reconstruction without 3D supervision, they are restricted to a fixed, usually spherical mesh topology.
-Many of these mesh-based rendering approaches are differentiable with respect to geometry \cite{che2018inverse, kato2018, Loper2014, liu2018adversarial, delaunoy2011gradient, richardson2017learning, liu2019softras}, lighting models \cite{chen2019learning}, textures \cite{liu2018adversarial, ramamoorthi2001signal, athalye2017synthesizing}, or materials \cite{ramamoorthi2001signal, Meka2018lime, athalye2017synthesizing}.
-Petersen et al. \cite{peterson2019pix2vex} applied their mesh-based differentiable renderer to real images.
+Many of these mesh-based rendering approaches are differentiable with respect to geometry \cite{2018arXiv180910820C, kato2018, Loper2014, liu2018adversarial, delaunoy2011gradient, richardson2017learning, liu2019softras}, lighting models \cite{NIPS2019_9156}, textures \cite{liu2018adversarial, ramamoorthi2001signal, pmlr-v80-athalye18b}, or materials \cite{ramamoorthi2001signal, Meka2018lime, pmlr-v80-athalye18b}.
+Mesh-based differentiable rendering~\cite{peterson2019pix2vex,Li2018} has also been applied to real images, although current results are rather limited and applying differentiable rendering for real photographs remains an open challenge as it requires a comprehensive global illumination model.